-- · our ability to successfully complete research and further development, including animal, preclinical and clinical studies, and, if we obtain regulatory approval, commercialization of glembatumumab vedotin (also referred to as CDX-011) and other drug candidates and the growth of the markets for those drug candidates; - our ability to raise sufficient capital to fund our clinical studies and to meet our long-term liquidity needs, on terms acceptable to us, or at all.
-If we are unable to raise the funds necessary to meet our long-term liquidity needs, we may have to delay or discontinue the development of one or more programs, discontinue or delay on-going or anticipated clinical trials, license out programs earlier than expected, raise funds at significant discount or on other unfavorable terms, if at all, or sell all or part of our business; - · our ability to negotiate strategic partnerships, where appropriate, for our programs, which may include, glembatumumab vedotin and varlilumab (also referred to as CDX-1127);
+- · our ability to successfully complete research and further development, including animal, preclinical and clinical studies, and, if we obtain regulatory approval, commercialization of glembatumumab vedotin (also referred to as CDX-011) and other drug candidates and the growth of the markets for those drug candidates; - · our ability to raise sufficient capital to fund our clinical studies and to meet our long-term liquidity needs, on terms acceptable to us, or at all.
+If we are unable to raise the funds necessary to meet our long-term liquidity needs, we may have to delay or discontinue the development of one or more programs, discontinue or delay on-going or anticipated clinical trials, license out programs earlier than expected, raise funds at significant discount or on other unfavorable terms, if at all, or sell all or part of our business; - · our ability to negotiate strategic partnerships, where appropriate, for our programs, which may include, glembatumumab vedotin and varlilumab (also referred to as CDX-1127); - · failure to obtain approval of the merger from Kolltan's stockholders; - · our or Kolltan's inability to satisfy in a timely manner or at all the closing conditions of, and to consummate, the merger; - · our ability to successfully integrate our and Kolltan's businesses and to operate the combined business efficiently; - our ability to realize the anticipated benefits from the acquisition of Kolltan; - · our ability to manage multiple clinical trials for a variety of drug candidates at different stages of development; - · the cost, timing, scope and results of ongoing safety and efficacy trials of glembatumumab vedotin, and other preclinical and clinical testing; - the cost, timing, and uncertainty of obtaining regulatory approvals for our drug candidates; - the availability, cost, delivery and quality of clinical management services provided by our clinical research organization partners; - the availability, cost, delivery and quality of clinical and commercial grade materials produced by our own manufacturing facility or supplied by contract manufacturers, suppliers and partners, who may be the sole source of supply; - · our ability to develop and commercialize products before competitors that are superior to the alternatives developed by such competitors; - our ability to develop technological capabilities, including identification of novel and clinically important targets, exploiting our existing technology platforms to develop new product candidates and expand our focus to broader markets for our existing targeted immunotherapeutics; - · our ability to adapt our proprietary antibody-targeted technology, or APC Targeting TechnologyTM, to develop new, safe and effective therapeutics for oncology and infectious disease indications;

-- · our ability to manage multiple clinical trials for a variety of drug candidates at different stages of development; - the cost, timing, scope and results of ongoing safety and efficacy trials of glembatumumab vedotin, and other preclinical and clinical testing; - the cost, timing, and uncertainty of obtaining regulatory approvals for our drug candidates; - · the availability, cost, delivery and quality of clinical management services provided by our clinical research organization partners; - the availability, cost, delivery and quality of clinical and commercial grade materials produced by our own manufacturing facility or supplied by contract manufacturers, suppliers and partners, who may be the sole source of supply; - · our ability to develop and commercialize products before competitors that are superior to the alternatives developed by such competitors; - · our ability to develop technological capabilities, including identification of novel and clinically important targets, exploiting our existing technology platforms to develop new product candidates and expand our focus to broader markets for our existing targeted immunotherapeutics; - our ability to adapt our proprietary antibody-targeted technology, or APC Targeting TechnologyTM, to develop new, safe and effective therapeutics for oncology and infectious disease indications; - · our ability to protect our intellectual property rights, including the ability to successfully defend patent oppositions filed against a European patent related to technology we use in varlilumab, and our ability to avoid intellectual property litigation, which can be costly and divert management time and attention; and - the factors listed under the headings "Business," "Risk Factors" and Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's annual report on Form 10-K/A for the year ended December 31, 2015 and other reports that we file with the Securities and Exchange Commission.
+· our ability to protect our intellectual property rights, including the ability to successfully defend patent oppositions filed against a European patent related to technology we use in varlilumab, and our ability to avoid intellectual property litigation, which can be costly and divert management time and attention; and the factors listed under the heading "Risk Factors" listed elsewhere in this report and under the headings "Business," "Risk Factors" and Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's annual report on Form 10-K/A for the year ended December 31, 2015 and other reports that we file with the Securities and Exchange Commission.